Design Residency 2019 (for Finnish practitioners)

 - An activity plan identifying the main stages of your activity from the start of the programme onwards;

-Applications should be submitted by 23:59 (GMT) on Sunday, 8 April 2018 using the online application form (n.b. the application period has been extended).
+Applications should be submitted by 23:59 (UTC+3) on Wednesday, 24 April 2019 using the online application form.
 Applications sent by other means will not be taken into consideration.

-The programme award for each local practitioner will consist of
+The programme award for the local practitioner will consist of

 - Public presentation of the residents’ work during the research phase in May and as part of the Helsinki Design Week in September;

-The selected local residents will be expected to
+The selected local resident will be expected to

 - Provide a research/production plan before the research phase;